rzimmerdev/zero-to-hero/README.md

 # First Model
 The first model available and deployed considers a simple 2D image, taken from the MNIST Dataset.
-Refeer to [_High-Performance Neural Networks for Visual Object Classification_](https://arxiv.org/pdf/1102.0183.pdf) for further details on the dataset.
+Reefer to [_High-Performance Neural Networks for Visual Object Classification_](https://arxiv.org/pdf/1102.0183.pdf) for further details on the dataset.

 The CI/CD process will use the default Github pipeline using the available [Github Actions features](https://github.blog/2022-02-02-build-ci-cd-pipeline-github-actions-four-steps/).
 The training process will use the MLFLow framework, to cather and track the necessary metrics and log accordingly.
-Refeer to the [docs](https://mlflow.org/docs/latest/quickstart.html) for further details.
+Reefer to the [docs](https://mlflow.org/docs/latest/quickstart.html) for further details.